Bill Conley and Bob Massa Principals, Enrollment Intelligence Now

 And higher education, just beginning to reckon with an enrollment crisis precipitated by demographic declines and an unsustainable pricing structure, is now in an immediate crisis mode.
 Indeed, more than a few colleges and universities are confronting their mortality.

-Clayton Christensen, the late Harvard Business School professor and author of “The Innovative University,” posited in 2018 that lower cost, anytime on-line education would cause such a market disruption that half of American colleges would be bankrupt by 2025.
-Many, including the authors of this article,viewed his prediction as overly apocalyptic.
-Nevertheless, the unrelenting pressures of competing educational modes, demographics and the cost of the traditional, residential college business model would, at the very least, require many universities to reimagine their missions if they were to survive.
-For these institutions and their constituents (faculty, students, staff, and alumni), this alone might feel like the college they love were dying.
-The health and financial tentacles of the pandemic now seem to put Christensen’s prediction very much back into play
+Clayton Christensen, the late Harvard Business School professor and author of “The Innovative University,” posited in 2018 that lower cost, anytime online education would cause such a market disruption that half of American colleges would be bankrupt by 2025.
+Many, including the authors of this article, viewed his prediction as overly apocalyptic.
+Nevertheless, the unrelenting pressures of competing educational modes, demographics, and the cost of the traditional, residential college business model would, at the very least, require many universities to reimagine their missions if they were to survive.
+For these institutions and their constituents (faculty, students, staff, and alumni), this alone might feel like the college they love is dying.
+The health and financial tentacles of the pandemic now seem to put Christensen’s prediction very much back into play.

 A leader can adapt the Kubler-Ross model to help faculty, staff, alumni, and students manage their grief as the college struggles to open for the 2020-21 academic year and, more significantly, fights for its long-term survival.

 Without question, there will first be a very profound sense of denial that the institution is even facing a crisis of mortality.
 A few telltale signs of denial:

 - Sure, the pandemic has hit us hard, but thank heavens, we are in a stronger position than our neighboring colleges.

 - We are just one or two years of good student recruiting classes away from stable vital signs.

 - We’ve got an endowment.
 Now is the time to use it!